mus264/264-tools/README.md

 ## Installation

+0. If you have previously installed a copy of 264 Tools, delete it from your Max Packages directory.

 1. **Download the [latest release](https://github.com/mus264/264-tools/releases/latest)** (click ‘Source code’ under Downloads)

 2. **Uncompress your download to your Max Packages directory.**